Blinded by the Light: Lyrics

 Manfred Mann's Earth Band's recording of the song changes the lyrics.
-The most prominent change is in the chorus, where Springsteen's "cut loose like a deuce" is replaced with either "revved up like a deuce" or "wrapped up like a deuce".
+The most prominent change is in the chorus, where Springsteen's "cut loose like a deuce" is replaced with "revved up like a deuce".
 The lyric is a reference to the 1932 V8-powered Ford automobile, which enthusiasts dubbed the "deuce coupe" (the "deuce" coming from the 2 in 1932, the first year the V8 was available).
-Springsteen was fond of classic hot rods in his youth, hence the line "cut loose like a deuce, another runner in the night".
-As the line is frequently misheard as "wrapped up like a douche", Springsteen has joked about confusion over the lyrics, claiming that it was not until Manfred Mann rewrote the song to be about a feminine hygiene product that it became popular.
+Springsteen was fond of classic hot rods in his youth, hence the line "revved up like a deuce, another runner in the night".
+As the line is a famous example of a mondegreen because it is frequently misheard as "wrapped up like a douche", Springsteen has joked about confusion over the lyrics, claiming that it was not until Manfred Mann rewrote the song to be about a feminine hygiene product that it became popular.

 According to Manfred Mann, it was the idea of drummer Chris Slade to use the chords of "Chopsticks" (the tune had at that point already been integrated into the arrangement) as a transition between song parts.
 The "deuce"/"douche" confusion stems from technical problems (which can be confirmed by comparing to live recordings).